fnielson1/CS3060/README.md

 CS3060
 ======

-Assignments for the CS3060 class
+Assignments for the CS3060 class.

+This is a test.